ttohya/mve-echo/readme.md

-# Vector Embedding Project for Echocardiogram
+# Multi-View Encoder for Echocardiogram

 ## Preparation for analysis
 ### Install envoroment